Debugging Stream Applications

 Sources obtain data from an input and send data to an output channel for downstream processing.

-Ensure the proper class level annotation @EnableBinding(Source.class)
+Ensure that the proper class-level annotation (@EnableBinding(Source.class)

 The handler method should use an output channel of Source.OUTPUT